daviemakz/risen-js/README.md

 [![dependencies Status](https://david-dm.org/daviemakz/micro-service-framework/status.svg)](https://david-dm.org/daviemakz/micro-service-framework)
 [![devDependencies Status](https://david-dm.org/daviemakz/micro-service-framework/dev-status.svg)](https://david-dm.org/daviemakz/micro-service-framework?type=dev)

-Risen is a fast, modern and powerful microservices framework for Node.JS.
-It helps you to build efficient, reliable & scalable HTTP(s) or local micro services.
+Risen is a fast, modern and powerful micro services framework for Node.JS.
+It helps you to build efficient, reliable & scalable HTTP(s) or local micro services all running in a node environment This module is already being used in a live AWS environment and is fully tested.

 _Supports Node 8.x +_